Chandra Khonnokyoong: Early life

-On 19 January 1909, Chandra was born into a middle class farming family in Nakhon Pathom province, of Thailand.
+Chandra was born on 20 January 1909 into a middle class farming family in Nakhon Pathom province, of Thailand.
 Her father was called Ploy, and her mother was called Phan, and she had eight siblings.
 She was born in an area of the province which contained many long-established temples, which may have affected her devotion to Buddhism.
 Like most Thai women in those days, she had no formal education.
 In her childhood years, she helped both with farming and the household.
 One day, when her father was drunk, he had a fight with Chandra's mother.
 Trying to downplay her mother's insulting words to her father, Chandra made him angry.
 He cursed Chandra, saying that she would be deaf for five hundred lifetimes.
 Thai people in those days believed that a parent's words were sacred, and would normally be fulfilled.
 When her father died unexpectedly in 1921, Chandra still wanted to reconcile with him.
 She believed that reconciliation would help dissolve the effects of Karma and lift the curse.

 In 1927, Chandra heard that a meditation master in Thonburi was able to use meditation to communicate with beings in the afterlife.
 This was Luang Pu Sodh Candasaro.
 To accomplish her wish to reconcile with her father, Chandra left her family eight years later and travelled to Bangkok to find her way to Wat Paknam Bhasicharoen, where Luang Pu Sodh was located at that time.
 At first, Chandra lived with her aunt in Bangkok.
 Later on, to acquaint herself with Wat Paknam, Chandra decided to work as a servant.
 She applied to work in a household which was regularly visited by a teacher from Wat Paknam.
 This was the household of Liap Sikanchananand in Saphan Han, Bangkok, in which Achan Thongsuk Samdaengpan came regularly to teach.
 After a while, Achan Thongsuk started to teach Chandra in private and Chandra quickly made progress in Dhammakaya meditation.
 Students in the Dhammakaya tradition believe that she eventually attained the state in meditation called Dhammakaya and was able to contact her father in the afterlife.

 Wat Phra Dhammakaya often emphasizes Maechi Chandra's illiteracy, to make the point that she became a spiritual leader solely because of her character and spiritual maturity, rather than academic knowledge.
 The temple's biography states that "she made a classroom of the vast paddy fields of her youth".